In this recipe I substitute bulgur with red quinoa to avoid gluten hence Quinoa Tabouli.

 This recipe uses a lot of herbs.
 Compared to other green leafy vegetables, herbs are more nutrient-dense and contain many phytonutrients to the point that they can be used medicinally.
 Parsley, for example, helps the body eliminate excess water, stimulates the menstrual process, and as a carminative, alleviates flatulence and colic pain.
 Mint cleans breath and settles the digestion.
 It is cooling and warming, stimulating and soothing at the same time.

-When you are picking cucumbers, look for small and hard ones with thin skin.
-You do want to eat the whole plant with skin and seeds because that’s where the good stuff is.
-But when the skin is too thick and rough and the seeds are hard they are difficult to digest.
+I prefer small and hard cucumbers with thin skin, because you do want to eat the whole plant with skin and seeds.
+Skin and seeds is where the good stuff is.
+In addition, when the skin is too thick and rough and the seeds are hard they are difficult to digest.
 Cucumbers are high in silicon, which is lacking in our modern diets but is critical for collagen formation and bone health.

 1 cup red quinoa